P. N. Elrod: Overview

 In 2006, she edited an anthology of supernatural romance stories, My Big Fat Supernatural Wedding, which made the USA Today Bestseller list, and won the 2006 P.E.A.R.L.
 Awards for best anthology.

 She followed it with My Big Fat Supernatural Honeymoon, released in January 2008 from St. Martin's Griffin.
 It made the New York Times Bestseller extended list and won an honorable mention in the 2007 Pearl Awards for best anthology.

-The anthology, Strange Brew, from St. Martin's, also reached the New York Times extended bestseller list in July 2009.

 Her collection Dark and Stormy Knights, also with St. Martin's Griffin, was released in July 2010.

 Also sold, a new steampunk series, On Her Majesty's Psychic Service, to Tor Books in 2010.

 In April 2011, Elrod was presented with the RT Book Review's Pioneers of Genre Fiction Award for "Forging the Way in Vampire Fiction Since 1990."

 Her short story, "Beach Girl", published in the November 2011 edition of Ellery Queen's Mystery Magazine, was presented with first place for their annual Readers' Choice Award.

 Her collection, Hex Symbols, was released by St. Martin's in June 2012.